joshuadavidnelson/disable-blog/readme.txt

 = 0.4.9 =
 - **Notice:** We've added the minimum PHP version requirement of 5.3, which was not explicitly set before now.
 - **Big change:** the plugin now changes the `post_type` arguments for posts so they are no longer public and removes all post_type support parameters.
-This disables the post-related admin rediects, as WordPress will now show users an error page stating "Sorry, you are not allowed to edit posts in this post type."
+This disables the post-related admin redirects, as WordPress will now show users an error page stating "Sorry, you are not allowed to edit posts in this post type."
 It also pulls posts out of a lot of other locations (menus, etc) and is a much more efficient method of "disabling" the post type.
 This method is also used on built-in taxonomies, unless another post type supports them. **This change may impact other plugins or themes, be sure to back up your site and, if you can, test these changes prior to updating the plugin on a production site.**
 - Disable pingbacks entirely.
 - Fix comment redirect/menu functionality, now correctly removes comments and redirects `edit-comments.php` admin page if no other post type support comments (note that WordPress default is for pages and attachments to support comments).
 - Disable XMLRPC for posts and tags/categories.
 Tag/categories remain if another post type supports them.